-- 1. Counties and Regions will negotiate contracts to ensure the availability of services consistent with this policy by July 1, 2006. - 2.
-CRMs, in cooperation with Counties, will determine with individuals and family members if individuals would like to pursue or maintain gainful employment in an integrated setting in the community. - 3.
-Counties will work with service providers to ensure that by July 1, 2006, each individual shall be gainfully employed or have an employment plan, which reflects the goals needed to pursue or maintain gainful employment.
+- 1. Counties and Regions will negotiate contracts to ensure the availability of services consistent with this policy. - 2.
+Case Resource Managers (CRMs), in cooperation with Counties, will determine with individuals and family members if individuals would like to pursue or maintain gainful employment in an integrated setting in the community. - 3.
+Counties will work with service providers to ensure that individuals are gainfully employed or have an employment plan, which reflects the goals needed to pursue or maintain gainful employment.
 Each individual shall receive supports needed to implement the plan. - 4.
 CRMs will continue to authorize services for individuals who are pursuing or maintaining gainful employment. - 5.
-Through July 1, 2006, CRMs may continue to authorize services for working age adults who are in the process of considering employment and developing an employment plan. - 6.
-After discussions with CRMs and/or County staff, if individuals of working age do not want to pursue or maintain gainful employment, then the authorization of county services will be discontinued and CRMs will provide information about generic community services. - 7.
+After discussions with CRMs and/or County staff, if individuals of working age do not want to pursue or maintain gainful employment, then the authorization of county services will be discontinued and CRMs will provide information about generic community services. - 6.
 CRMs may continue to authorize services that do not emphasize employment only for individuals who have been granted an exception to policy (ETP).